Introduction and scope

 Buyers will pay interest for late payments in accordance with the relevant government policy.
 At the Commonwealth level, the Supplier Pay On-Time or Pay Interest Policy applies.

 You must pay all taxes, duties and government charges that are due in Australia or overseas in connection with a work order.

-Prices in a work order are exclusive of GST.
+Unless otherwise specified in the work order, prices in a work order are exclusive of GST.
 On receipt of a correctly rendered tax invoice, the buyer will pay you the GST exclusive amount plus any GST that applies.

 15. Buyer material